A Correct-and-Certify Approach to Self-Supervise Object Pose Estimators via Ensemble Self-Training: Introduction

 A related issue is that current learning-based techniques generalize poorly outside the training domain.
 For instance, a change in the placement of the camera (\eg from a ground robot to a drone) may induce a domain gap.
 Similarly, an approach trained in simulation might exhibit a sim-to-real gap, hindering real-world performance.
 Therefore, it would be desirable to design approaches that can better bridge the gap between training and testing, and generalize to unseen data.

 In this paper we tackle these issues with two main contributions.
 First, we propose a {\bf robust corrector} (\cref{sec:robustCorrector}), which can be added to the output of any pose estimation architecture (as long as a CAD model of the object is available) and is able to correct moderate pose estimation errors.
 The robust corrector is a differentiable optimization layer, and corrects the pose output by using depth or point-cloud data and the given object CAD model.
-While similar schemes have been recently shown to outperform standard pose refinement methods (\eg ICP), the key feature of our method is its robustness to outliers, \ie points incorrectly segmented to be part of the object.
+While Talak\setal~\cite{Talak23arxiv-c3po} showed that a similar scheme outperforms standard pose refinement methods (\eg ICP), the key feature of our method is its robustness to outliers, \ie points incorrectly segmented to be part of the object.
 Additionally, the robust corrector enables a simple differentiation rule for back-propagation.

 Our second contribution is an {\bf \es} approach (\cref{sec:parallel}), in which, any number of existing object pose estimation models can be augmented and self-trained, in parallel, on real-world data without requiring pose annotations.
 The \es approach attaches a robust corrector to each pose estimator in order to refine their outputs.
 Then, it computes \emph{certificates of observable correctness} to assess the quality of the output of each pose estimator.
 An observable correctness certificate is a binary condition that checks whether a pose estimate (after being refined by the corrector) meets some basic geometric consistency requirements.
 We impose two such consistency checks.
 The first, requires that the posed CAD model (posed at the \corrected pose estimate) matches the input.
 The second, requires that a rendering of the posed CAD model matches a 2D segmentation mask of the object.
 These certificates extend the corresponding observable correctness certificates in~\cite{Talak23arxiv-c3po} to account for the presence of outliers and to operate on both 3D and 2D data.
 The \corrected pose, output by the robust corrector, is said to be observably correct, if it meets both these geometric consistency checks.
 Finally, the \es approach selects the observably correct outputs across all the pose estimators in the \ensemble, and uses them for further self-supervised training.
 The key idea is that when an estimator produces an observably correct output, it can learn from it, while simultaneously informing the other estimators.
 This allows exploiting the complementarity between different models (\eg a point-cloud-based architecture might perform better than an RGB-based one in low-lighting conditions), while helping to bootstrap the self-training process (\eg if a model initially is not able to get observably correct instances, it still gets informed by observably correct instances produced by the other models).
 In our experiments, we observe that as the self-training progresses the number of observably correct instances increases, and the proposed \es approach outperforms each model in the \ensemble, even when those are provided with full supervision (\cref{fig:front-page}).